Azure-Samples/azure-javascript-labs/3-github-actions/README.md

-# Deploying a Node.js Web App using GitHub Actions
+# Deploying Azure Functions using GitHub Actions and VS Code

 ## Overview